 System notifications

-Windows notifies users in an obvious way when there’s something important or critical that needs their attention (such as low battery, and so on).
+Windows notifies users in an obvious way when there’s something important or critical that needs their attention, such as a low battery.

 System-wide interfaces

 App interfaces in Windows 8 look and behave in a clear and consistent manner.
 Apps use these interfaces to walk users through various processes and perform tasks, such as dismissing, acknowledging, selecting, and reminding.